 Law Office of Joel M. Mann | Nevada Marijuana Defense Lawyer

-Being faced with a marijuana-related offense can feel overwhelming.
+Being arrested for a cannabis-related offense can feel overwhelming.
 Clark County criminal defense attorney Joel M. Mann understands how the criminal justice system works.
-If you have been arrested for possession or distribution of marijuana, contact Joel M. Mann today at (702) 474-6266, the initial consultation is free.
+If you have been arrested for possession or distribution of marijuana, contact Joel M. Mann today at , the initial consultation is free.